ibm-cloud-docs/EventStreams/index.md

 {: #getting_started}

 <br/>
-**Review and updates needed to make this relevant to Standard+ rather than old Standard** {: note}
+**Review and updates needed to make this relevant to new Standard rather than old Standard** {: note}

 To get started with {{site.data.keyword.messagehub}}